w3f/polkadot-wiki/docs/learn/learn-assets.md

 the "home base" of assets in the network.

 Statemint uses DOT as its native token (and Statemine, KSM).
-These chains yield their governance to their respective Relay Chain, and have no inflation or rewards for collators.
-As [common good parachains](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/), they have a trusted relationship with the Relay Chain, and as such can teleport DOT/KSM between themselves and their Relay Chains.
+These chains yield their governance to their respective Relay Chain, and have no inflation or era-based rewards for collators.
+Collators receive a portion of transaction fees.
+As
+[common good parachains](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/),
+they have a trusted relationship with the Relay Chain, and as such, can teleport DOT/KSM between themselves and their Relay Chains.
 That is, DOT on Statemint is just as good as DOT on the Relay Chain, likewise for KSM on Statemine and its Relay Chain.